aaronsisler/applications.formula.ui/README.md

 ## TODOs

-- Having a proper application submission page with loading etc.
+- Start flushing out what apply page inputs look like
 - Add a notification toast for when assign tenant is successful
 - Create an icon version of the logout such that it can fit nicely on the navbar
 - Create a way to remove a tenant from a user
 - Have a way to demote a user such that it removes all tenants assigned to them and demotes them to visitor
+- DONE: Having a proper application submission page with loading etc.
 - DONE: Creating the assign tenant container
 - DONE: Find a way to save user id, name, etc. for users who login and need to be added as a manager